 Which is the best mobile wallet in Singapore?

-There are a multitude of mobile wallet options but largely, they fall into two categories: bank-owned wallets and non-bank wallets.
-“Best” is subjective but one way to assess the “best” wallet would be to see how widely accepted they are, not just in Singapore but across the region when it comes to making and receiving payments, as well as how easy they are to use.
+There are many mobile wallet options, and largely, they fall into two categories: bank-owned wallets and non-bank wallets.
+“Best” is subjective, but one way to assess the “best” wallet would be to see how widely accepted they are, not just in Singapore but across the region when it comes to making and receiving payments, as well as how easy they are to use.

 DBS Bank's PayLah mobile wallet stands out not only for its standard features and benefits but for its value-added exclusive privileges as well.

-For example, DBS PayLah also offers worldwide protection for your phone against loss, theft and accidental damage (covers unauthorised transactions and usage of airtime/data, reimbursement of withdrawn cash due to robbery, and replacement of personal documents); and a travel insurance plan (covers pre-existing medical conditions, baggage loss or damage of up to $8,000, overseas medical expenses of up to $1 million, and emergency medical evacuation of up to $1 million).
+For example, DBS PayLah also offers worldwide protection for your phone against loss, theft, and accidental damage (covers unauthorised transactions and usage of airtime/data, reimbursement of withdrawn cash due to robbery, and replacement of personal documents); and a travel insurance plan (covers pre-existing medical conditions, baggage loss or damage of up to S$8,000, overseas medical expenses of up to S$1 million, and emergency medical evacuation of up to S$1 million).

 |Bank-owned mobile wallets|